rihadroshan/imagecrypt/README.md

-ed pixel manipulation technique.
-This tool provides a basic form of image encryption by applying a bitwise XOR operation to the pixel values of an image.

 ## Usage

 - **Encryption**: To encrypt an image, each pixel's value is XORed with a specified key, resulting in an encrypted image.